UCoon looks to grab its first road win of the spring.

 The Huskies honored seniors Colleen DeRonda, Megan Lally, M.E.
 Lapham, Stephanie Norton and Kiersten Tupper

-As she did two years ago, Woods helped UConn make history this past spring.
-Connecticut accomplished two firsts in the 2015 Big East Tournament after topping Georgetown in the semifinal round.
+Woods helped UConn make history in 2015, helping UConn to accomplished two firsts in the 2015 Big East Tournament after topping Georgetown in the semifinal round.
 The win marked UConn's first Big East postseason victory in program history and sent the Huskies to their first ever Big East Championship game.
-Connecticut fell to top-seeded Florida in the finals, as UConn ended a season with double-digit win totals once again.
+Connecticut fell to top-seeded Florida in the finals, as UConn ended the season with double-digit win total (11-7).

-Three UConn players and the Connecticut coaching staff each took home major Big East season awards prior to the start of the conference tournament this spring.
+In 2015 three UConn players and the Huskies coaching staff each took home major Big East season awards prior to the start of the conference tournament.
 Lauren Kwasnowski was tabbed the League's Defender of the Year, while Shannon Nee (Goalkeeper of the Year) and Grace Nolan (Rookie of the Year) were also both recognized.
-Woods and her staff earned Big East Coaching Staff of the Year after leading a Husky team that once again finished perfect (6-0) at home during the regular season.
+Woods and her staff earned Big East Coaching Staff of the Year after leading a Huskies team that once again finished perfect (6-0) at home during the regular season.

 Nee and Kwasnowski were both named to the 2015 All-Big East First Team along with midfielder Emily Anderson and attacker Katherine Finkelston.
 Nolan and attacker Carly Palmucci represented the two Huskies to earn All-Big East second team honors.